-Large group of volatile organic sulphur compounds (also alkanthiols, thioalcohols and, as an obsolete trivial term, mercaptans).
-They belong to the group of organic acids with slightly higher acidity than alcohols and phenols, for example.
-Thiols also undergo the same reactions as alcohol, but instead of an oxygen atom a sulphur atom is exchanged.
-They are descendants of hydrogen sulphide.
-They are formed during decomposition and rotting processes of organic material, for example during or after fermentation of grape must from a chemical reaction with ethanol (potable alcohol) or acetaldehyde.
-This process is favoured, among other things, by the storage of yeast sediment, which is common especially for white wines.
+Large group of volatile organic sulphur compounds (also alkanethiols, thioalcohols and, as an obsolete trivial term, mercaptans).
+They belong to the organic acids with a somewhat higher degree of acidity than, for example, alcohols and phenols.
+Thiols also undergo the same reactions as alcohols, but instead of an oxygen atom, a sulphur atom is exchanged.
+They are derivatives of hydrogen sulphide.
+They are formed during decomposition and rotting processes of organic material, for example during or after the fermentation of grape must from a chemical reaction with ethanol (drinking alcohol) or acetaldehyde.
+This process is favoured, among other things, by yeast sediment storage, which is common especially with white wines.

-Thiols are found as aromatic substances, especially in milk, cheese, onions and garlic.
-They have an intense, leeky and herbaceous to putrid odour, which is often nauseating (several thioalcohols are also found in the glandular secretion of the skunk).
-Therefore they are added to industrial natural gas as an odour warning.
-The species ethanthiol (ethyl mercaptan) causes the dreaded wine defect Böckser (sulphur Böckser).
-However, certain thiols are responsible for the positive cassis, lime and grapefruit aromas in the wine, which are typical of bouquet varieties.
-And benzyl thiol (toluene thiol, benzyl mercaptan) is the cause for the equally positive flint aroma, which is counted among the mineral tones.
+Thiols are found as flavouring substances mainly in milk, cheese, onions and garlic.
+They have an intense, leek- and herb-like to putrid odour that is often disgusting (several thioalcohols are also found in the glandular secretions of skunks).
+This is why they are added to industrial natural gas as an odour warning.
+The type ethanthiol (ethyl mercaptan) causes the dreaded wine defect boekser (sulphur boeker).
+Certain thiols, however, are responsible for the positive cassis, lime and grapefruit aromas in wine that are typical of bouquet varieties.
+And benzylthiol (toluolthiol, benzyl mercaptan) is the cause of the equally positive flint aroma, which is counted among the mineral tones.
 See also under wine faults.